Dong Zhongshu — A Remarkable Confucianism Reformer

 That includes a centralized political system, a dominant national ideology, and well-established laws and moral standards.

 Confucianism is the best ideology for the Han Empire.

 Therefore, the government should establish a national college that only teaches the Six Arts of Confucianism and then select officials among excellent students of this school.

 Six Arts (Liu Yi) — Etiquette (Li), Music (Yue), Archery (She), Equestrianism (Yu), Calligraphy (Shu), and Mathematics (Shu).

-Natural phenomena are reflections of human, especially the monarch’s, behaviors; that is how the heaven shows the will and judgement.
+Natural phenomena are reflections of humans, especially the monarch’s, behaviors; that is how heaven shows will and judgment.

-Therefore, if emperors failed to do a good job, they would be alerted by heaven through unpleasant natural phenomena.
-If they didn’t improve and change after seeing those signs, they would lose their crown in the end.
+Therefore, if emperors failed to do a good job, heaven would alert them through unpleasant natural phenomena.
+If they didn’t improve and change after seeing those signs, they would lose their crown.

-Powerful clans should be limited by the central government, so the gap between rich and poor would be decreased.
-That way, civilians’ well being could be better protected.
+The central government should limit powerful clans, so the gap between rich and poor would be decreased.
+That way, civilians’ well-being could be better protected.

-The benevolence cultivation is an essential aspect of a stable society, in which law and strict penalty should only serve as supplementary means in governance.
+Benevolence cultivation is an essential aspect of a stable society in which law and strict penalties should only serve as supplementary means of governance.